jzhoubu/vsearch/examples/inference_dense/README.md

 - `--save_file`: Path where the index file will be saved (`.pt` format, which consists of a large `torch.Tensor`).
 - `--batch_size`: Batch size for processing.

-This will generate a single index file as `path/to/save_dir/shard0.pt`.
+This will generate a single index file as `experiment/inference_dense_example/index/index.pt`, which contains a PyTorch tensor with dimensions [num_text, dim]

 ### Sharding and Parallel Index Building [Optional]